Alternatives to studying abroad during the pandemic

 Virtual study abroad programs

-Organizations that provide study abroad programs are planning for school closures and restricted travel by rolling out virtual exchange programs.
+Organizations that provide study abroad programs are planning for school closures and restricted travel by rolling out virtual exchange programs as alternatives to studying abroad during the pandemic.
 For instance, Arcadia University, in Pennsylvania, is offering a Virtual Europe program where students can enroll in online courses taught by faculty in Edinburgh, Dublin, London, Barcelona, Athens, Granada or Rome.
 Each course costs $1,500 each.
 Additionally, for an additional $1,950 fee, students can engage in virtual internships with employers in London, Athens or Rome.

 Likewise, Washington State University, in partnership with the American Institute for Foreign Study, offers students the opportunity to create their own virtual curriculum.
 One day you may be studying French with a professor in Grenoble, France and the next day, you’re studying business ethics with a professor in Budapest, Hungar — all from the comfort of your home.
 Courses are available in a wide range of disciplines and are offered by colleges and universities in Argentina, Chile, London, Costa Rica, Spain and more.